Trisha Posner

-Trisha Posner is a British non-fiction writer.
+Trisha Posner (born 1951) is a British non-fiction writer.
 She is the author of This is Not Your Mother's Menopause: One Woman's Natural Journey Through Change (2000), No Hormones, No Fear (2003) and The Pharmacist of Auschwitz: The Untold Story (2017).
 She also wrote under her full name, Patricia Posner.
 She lives in Miami.

 Early life

 Posner was born in London.
 She left school at age 16.
 She has spoken on how dyslexia affected her schooling.

 After leaving the UK, she travelled to Ibiza and Majorca, doing odd jobs and modelling.
 She moved to New York in 1978.

 She met and married Gerald Posner, who was then a lawyer.
 They went into journalism and writing together.